krzysckh/raylib-owl/README.md

 then call `(sys-prim op a b c)` from the lisp side, and then compile and link them together.

-Also, you probably need the owl lisp source code on your machine, because `./raylib.c` requires `ovm.h`, and you need `ol.fasl`, to bootstrap `ol-rl`.

 ## bootstraping `ol-rl`

 `ol-rl` is the same thing as `ol`, but with compiled-in support for